Contents

 Each department within Arts and Sciences has been given a weather radio, which the College expects to be used in main offices to warn of upcoming weather emergencies.
 During such an emergency, the University will keep faculty, staff, and students aware of impending danger (via the web, campus-wide automated phone messages, alert sirens placed across campus, warning loudspeakers, and the cell/text message system) and, when necessary, will cancel classes so that people can move to safe locations on campus.
 At such times classes must be canceled.

 For more information, download the College’s emergency operations plan or visit the University’s emergency preparedness website, where up-to-date weather information and warnings are posted.
-Consult the University’s homepage for all official communication regarding the status of classes in an emergency or whether the campus is responding to a weather event by delaying or cancelling classes.
+Consult the University’s homepage for all official communication regarding the status of classes in an emergency or whether the campus is responding to a weather event by delaying or canceling classes.

 Academic Continuity